Matilda of Tuscany: Last years and death

 A short time after her meeting with Henry V, Matilda retired to Montebaranzone near Prignano sulla Secchia.
 In Mantua in the summer of 1114 the rumor that she had died sparked jubilation.
 The Mantuans strived for autonomy and demanded admission to the margravial Rivalta Castle located five kilometers west of Mantua.
 When the citizens found out that Matilda was still alive, they burned the castle down.
 Rivalta Castle symbolized the hated power of the Margravine.
 Donizo, in turn, used this incident as an instrument to illustrate the chaotic conditions that the sheer rumor of Matilda's death could trigger.
 The Margravine guaranteed peace and security for the population, and was able to recapture Mantua.
 In April 1115, the aging Margravine gave the Church of San Michele in Mantua the rights and income of the Pacengo court.
 This documented legal transaction proves their intention to win over an important spiritual community in Mantua.

 Matilda often visited the town of Bondeno di Roncore (today Bondanazzo), in the district of Reggiolo, Reggio Emilia, just in the middle of the Po valley, where she owned a small castle, which she often visited between 1106 and 1115.
 During a stay there, she fell seriously ill, so that she could finally no longer leave the castle.
 In the last months of her life, the sick Margravine was no longer able to travel strenuously.
-According to Vito Fumagalli, she stayed in the Polirone area not only because of her illness: the House of Canossa had largely been ousted from its previous position of power at the beginning of the 12th century.
+According to Vito Fumagalli, she stayed in the Polirone area not only because of her illness: the House of Canossa had largely been ousted from its previous position of power at the beginning of the twelfth century.
 In her final hours the Bishop of Reggio, Cardinal Bonsignore, stayed at her deathbed and gave her the sacraments of death.
 On the night of 24 July 1115, Matilda died of sudden cardiac arrest at the age of 69.
 After her death in 1116 Henry V succeeded in taking possession of the Terre Matildiche without any apparent resistance from the curia.
-The once loyal subjects of the Margravine accepted the Emperor as their new master without resistance; for example, powerful vassals such as Arduin de Palude, Sasso of Bibianello, Count Albert of Sabbioneta, Ariald of Melegnano, Opizo of Gonzaga and many others came to the Emperor and accept it as their overlord.
+The once loyal subjects of the Margravine accepted the emperor as their new master without resistance; for example, powerful vassals such as Arduin de Palude, Sasso of Bibianello, Count Albert of Sabbioneta, Ariald of Melegnano, Opizo of Gonzaga and many others came to the emperor and accepted him as their overlord.